Under the Gingko Treet Bed & Breakfast

 Potentially eligible as a contributing resource

 This is a 2.5-story single-family residence in the Queen Anne style built in 1890.
+The building is rectangular in plan.
 The structural system is frame.
 The foundation is stone.
 Exterior walls are original wood clapboard and original wood shingles.
 The building has a cross gable roof clad in replacement asphalt shingles and brackets and one hip-roofed dormer.
 There is one side right, exterior, brick chimney.
 Decorative brick corbeling at top of chimney.
 Windows are original wood, 1/1 double-hung sashes.
 Also 10-over-1 double-hung windows and fixed/awning windows with center glazing surrounded by 20 small glass panels.
 There is a single-story, wrap-around open porch characterized by a shed with gable roof clad in asphalt shingles with doric wood posts on side walls field stone piers.
 Porch gable contains Classical frieze.

 * Date source: Village of Oak Park building permit archives.